All in the Family: Hill tribes and Elephants

 Trekking and Royal Project

 We will first visit the Royal Project of the village.
-Your guide will explain about this exciting agricultural project.
+Your guide will explain this exciting agricultural project.
 The late King Bhumibol has initiated the Royal Projects to improve the life of the tribal people of Thailand.
 The kids will learn something about local agriculture and will get their hands dirty, helping the local people for half an hour.

 Then we will descend from the mountains to the lowlands.
-We pass rice fields and trek through beautiful dipterocarp forest before we reach a pretty waterfall where we will spend some time relaxing, swimming and enjoying nature.
+We pass rice fields and trek through a beautiful dipterocarp forest before we reach a pretty waterfall where we will spend some time relaxing, swimming, and enjoying nature.
 After a short walk, we will see our minivan parked along the road.
 Drive to the private house where we will have lunch.